ChenYilong/iOS9AdaptationTips/README.md

->  1. Update your library with bit code,
+>  1. Update your library with bit code, or you'll get warnings like:

+> (null): URGENT: all bitcode will be dropped because
+> '/Users/myname/Library/Mobile
+> Documents/com~apple~CloudDocs/foldername/appname/GoogleMobileAds.framework/GoogleMobileAds(GADSlot+AdEvents.o)'
+> was built without bitcode.
+You must rebuild it with bitcode enabled
+> (Xcode setting ENABLE_BITCODE), obtain an updated library from the
+> vendor, or disable bitcode for this target.
+Note: This will be an
+> error in the future.

 >  2. Say NO to Enable Bitcode in your target Build Settings